AndriiChornii/checklist/README.md

 # checklist
-This is repository where I will attach my exapmples of checklists
+This is repository where I will attach my examples of checklists